White wine: The grape harvest

 Traditional hand harvesting of whole bunches has been increasingly challenged by the harvesting machine for dry white wines, an economic choice but not always a qualitative one.
 The fragility of the grape requires either a rapid transfer to the winery or protection from oxidation.
 When the transport time between vine and winery is long, the harvest can be refrigerated and kept away from oxygen using nitrogen or dry ice.

 However, for some sweet wines, a successful harvest requires manual work and training for pickers to pick only clusters where the berries have reached optimum ripeness or have been affected by noble rot (for the Sélection de Grains Nobles).
-Handpicking is recommended for sparkling wines and absolutely necessary for white wines from grapes with coloured skin.
+Handpicking is recommended for sparkling wines and absolutely necessary for white wines from grapes with colored skin.